active-logic/activelogic-cs/Doc/QuickStart-Unity.md

 In all, status expressions and status functions combine to form behavior trees.

+## Status keywords

+Status keywords include `done`, `cont` and `fail`.
+Throughout documentation and examples you will see either of the following:

+- The raw, unadornated form such as `done`
+- Logging calls, such as `done()` or `done(log && "For no reason")`

+Raw constants are slightly faster, and require using *Active.Raw*.
+Logging calls are available via *Active.Status*, and capture useful debugging information, along with custom messages.

+Within the same project, you may use either *Active.Raw* or *Active.Status*.
+Ordinarily, logging calls are recommended, unless one of the following is true:

+- You are running AL in a physics loop and/or really need to maximise performance
+- You are using a test oriented workflow (then perhaps you do not need the logging/visual history features)

-## Decorators
+## Decorators [PRO]

-In the above example, we've hinted at a `Strike()` task.
+In the above example we hinted at a `Strike()` task.
 Effective control requires a variety of small 'utilities' used to modulate behavior.
 A staple of video game design, the cooldown is one such thing:

 ```cs
 status Attack(){